mndillon/toki-pona-nanpa-linja-n/README.md

 - Zero-block shortcuts for clear large numbers
 - Clean separator word

-### sitelen pona suggestion
+### sitelen pona (only suggestions)
 - Could pragmatically use arabic numerals as numeric glyphs with a horizontal straight line at top and bottom of each glyph
 - This alligns glyphs for numbers with the rectangular box used for proper names
-- so might have this glyph for 42,386.75 (numeric glyphs starting with nanpa surrounded in a rectangular box like a proper name and re-purposing poki and meso glyphs):
+- So might have this glyph for 42,386.75 (numeric glyphs starting with nanpa surrounded in a rectangular box like a proper name and re-purposing poki and meso glyphs):
 - .-------------------------.
 - | # 42||386|.|75 |
 - .-------------------------.
+- Glyphs for numerals should be distinct and not rely on observing subtle changes in the glyphs.
+This is (partly) why the arabic numerals are so effective.
+(So why not reuse glyphs that work.)

 ---